 If you accept the offer, you will see a new message on your Applicant Portal confirming that you are on the waitlist.
-Remember: if you want to be on the waitlist, you MUST say yes by midnight on April 15 (freshmen) or midnight on May 15 (transfers).
+You will not receive any email confirmation.
+Remember: if you want to be on the waitlist, you MUST opt-in by 11:59pm, PT on April 15 (freshmen) or 11:59pm, PT on May 15 (transfers).
 The deadline will not be extended.

 Yes.
 You may be on more than one waitlist if the option is offered to you.